-In this project, students learn about the impact of climate change on the ocean’s habitat.
-This includes extremely warm climates, extremely cold climates, and natural phenomenons that occur in water based on the temperature.
-This unit is grounded in the biology concept: Law of Tolerance (a set of environmental conditions within which an organism can best survive and reproduce).
-Factors that impact the law of tolerance are: Salinity, pH, Temperature, and oxygen levels.
+In this course, students learn about the impact of climate change on the ocean habitat.
+This includes extremely warm climates, extremely cold climates, and natural phenomena that occur based on temperature.
+This unit is grounded in the Law of Tolerance: a set of environmental conditions within which an organism can best survive and reproduce.
+Factors that impact the Law of Tolerance are: Salinity, pH, Temperature, and Oxygen Level.
 Each of these (abiotic) factors will impact different things in the ecosystem and students will experience those changes through chemistry lab work.
-Students will explore different blue careers related to these concepts such as Marine Conservationist Photographer, Commercial Diver, Marine Biologist and Filmmaker, Hydrologist, Geoscientist, and Aquatic Toxicity Testing Support.
-Students will investigate and research the ocean’s ecosystem and how these changes impact our world as a whole.
-Students will take action as they compare and contrast two environments, the difference between temperatures, and impact on growth of plants and animals in those environments.
-Students will take the advice of the career experts that they learned about during this unit and create an ideal state campaign for a specific audience around aqua-optimism in the medium of their choice.
-Their campaign will be shared with a public audience encouraging others to take action as well.
+Students will explore different BlueTech careers related to these concepts and investigate how these changes impact our world as a whole.
+They will take action as they compare and contrast two environments, the difference between temperatures, and impact on growth of plants and animals.
+Students will utilize the advice of experts and create an ideal state campaign in the medium of their choice to encourage others to take action as well.

 How is climate change impacting ocean life?

 *Click here to reference scope and outline for standards alignment.

 *Click here to view supply list for this course.